 When dealing with email marketing automation, you’ve most likely come across the term ‘email drip campaign’ more than once.
-Some sources, however, highlight another term, ‘email sequence,’ never throwing a word about email drip campaigns at all.
+However, some sources highlight another term, ‘email sequence,’ and never mention email drip campaigns.

-If this has left you puzzled, just like me, this post is for you.
+If this has left you puzzled, this post is for you.
 In this article, I’ll explain the difference between these two notions, focusing more on email sequences, how to build them, their various types, and some illustrative examples.

 Off we go!